Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BusinessContinuityModule/7.4.11/readme.md

 **7.4.11** As a system administrator, I would like to create a public file share, in SMB/CIFS or NFS format, to speed things up between the various teams.

+**Customer Specifications and Clarifications:**

+> **Question:**
+Regarding the shared folder outlined in US 7.4.11, could you please clarify the required permissions?
+Specifically, we need to know if all users should have both read and write/edit access to the files in the folder, or if only the creator/owner of a file should be allowed to edit it while others have read-only access.
+>
+>**Answer:**
+The group should decide the permissions and explain the decision.
+The US says "to speed things up between the various teams".
+What teams do you want to include?
+Internal, only?
+External, also?

 [//]: # (### 4.2.
 Class Diagram)